hen3kr8/SideSolver/README.md

 Issues with this approach:

-- **MNIST is handwritten**, these digits are not.  *Surely it doesn't make a big difference*  - It does, clown.
+- **MNIST is handwritten**, these digits are not.  *Surely it doesn't make a big difference*  - It does.
 I played with the digits make them seem more like MNIST by eroding, dilating, centering, resizing, all with minimal impact --if you find yourself having to change your data to fit the needs of your classifier, you're likely on the wrong path)
 - **MNIST does not contain any noise** in the image.
 Different shades of light cause various shades of white on the Sudoku image, causing noise (which the classifier has no idea what to do with).
 This was solved with floodfilling the image of the digit, thus not including anything but the digit.
 (This resulted in a slight improvement)

 ## *Solution* :